-- This is most likely to include, but is not limited to, bullying, gender-based violence, sexual assaults and sexting. - This form of abuse should never be tolerated or passed off as 'banter' or 'part of growing up'.

-Children must be appropriately supervised at all times to avoid these issues arising.
+- This is most likely to include, but is not limited to, bullying, gender-based violence, sexual assaults, and sexting. - This form of abuse should never be tolerated or passed off as 'banter' or 'part of growing up'.
+Children must be appropriately always supervised to avoid these issues arising.